jasongrimes/silex-simpleuser/README.md

 [Url Generator](http://silex.sensiolabs.org/doc/providers/url_generator.html),
 and [Twig](http://silex.sensiolabs.org/doc/providers/twig.html) service providers are also required.

-These all come with the stock Silex distribution except for Twig, which must be added as a dependency in `composer.json` like this:
+These all come with the stock Silex distribution except for some Twig features, which must be added as a dependency in `composer.json` like this:

     "require": {
         "symfony/twig-bridge": "~2.1"